Thoughts & Ideas

 A Background

-Jews as a community are reviled and bad-mouthed across nearly all countries where they live.
-My first encounter with this community was in the novel, A Stone for Danny Fisher, where the protagonist remembers being bullied as a child in New York just because he was a Jew, and being totally bewildered on that count – and so was I. Later I came across other historical and current accounts of Jew-baiting.
-Jews are also supposed to have super-human intellect and other qualities with the community having contributed to a large numbers of scientists, philosophers, economists, doctors, sportsmen etc both in Europe and in America.
+The Jews are reviled and bad-mouthed across nearly all societies where they live, with the possible exception of India.
+My first encounter with this community was in the novel, A Stone for Danny Fisher, where the protagonist remembers being bullied as a child in New York just because he was a Jew and being totally bewildered on that count – and so was I since I could not imagine such antagonisms between different communities.
+Later I came across other historical and current accounts of Jew-baiting.
+Jews are also supposed to have super-human intellect and other qualities, with the community having contributed to a disproportionately large numbers of bankers, scientists, philosophers, economists, doctors, sportsmen etc. both in Europe and in America.

-But both the conceptions fly in the face of basic finding in psychology that human nature is common to all human beings and their talents and intellect are normally distributed.
+But the idea of any community having superior skills flies in the face of basic finding in psychology that human nature is common to all human beings, and their talents and intellect are normally distributed.
 Shakespeare put it very graphically and forcefully in The Merchant of Venice, in which Shylock, a Jew money-lender puts up his defence in these terms.
 “I am a Jew.
 Hath not a Jew eyes?
 Hath not a Jew hands, organs, dimensions, senses, affections, passions?
 Fed with the same food, hurt with the same weapons, subject to the same diseases, healed by the same means, warmed and cooled by the same winter and summer as a Christian is?
 If you prick us, do we not bleed?
 If you tickle us, do we not laugh?
 If you poison us, do we not die?
 And if you wrong us, shall we not revenge?”

-Again, an aboriginal hunter in the Kalahari who can track and identify from tracks in the desert sand as to the identity of a person or animal which made those tracks can be considered of as high intellectual capacity as the top-most theoretical nuclear physicist.
-It’s only a question of identifying the intellectual capacity, as George Stigler put it succinctly, “in a regime of ignorance Enrico Fermi would have been a gardener, Von Neuman a check-out clerk in a drugstore”.
+For example, an aboriginal hunter living in the Kalahari Desert who can track and identify from tracks in the sand as to the precise identity of a person or animal which made those tracks can be considered of as high intellectual capacity as the top-most theoretical nuclear physicist or economist.
+It is only a question of identifying the intellectual capacity, as George Stigler put it succinctly, “in a regime of ignorance Enrico Fermi would have been a gardener, Von Neuman a check-out clerk in a drugstore”.
 So how come Jews are considered superior intellectually to others.

 To get to the roots of how and why Jews picked up such an unhealthy reputation, we need to take a detour – into of all things – the time value of money!

 As everybody knows and acknowledges, a rupee today is worth more than a rupee say one year from now.
-The reason being that a rupee today can be invested in some kind of productive purpose which may possibly yield a positive return.
+The reason being that a rupee today can be invested in some kind of productive purpose which would possibly yield a positive return.
 Even if the holder of a rupee today has no productive use of the funds, he can always lend it to someone who has.
 Say, the borrower is able to use his skills and talent to generate a return of 18% per annum after meeting all expenses, including his labour.
 It would always be beneficial for him to borrow the rupee at any rate below 18% per annum since he would have always have a surplus over his borrowing cost.
-In effect, time value of money is a natural and logical feature of money– something like gravity – life would be practically inconceivable without taking into account the time value of money!
-It is beyond imagination as to how would human society function, leave alone prosper, if the time value of money is not explicitly accounted for in daily life.
+In effect, time value of money is a natural and logical feature of money – something like gravity – life would be practically inconceivable without taking into account the time value of money!
+It is beyond imagination as to how would human society function, leave alone prosper, if the time value of money is not explicitly accounted for in our daily life and is so important that it is identified by a special term – Rate of Interest or simply Interest – and makes Finance such an interesting and complex subject of study.

-At the same time, interest, has a dirty sound to it for very many people to the extent that it is prohibited both in Christianity and Islam.
-We Hindus are different since we are much more pragmatic and explicitly incorporated risk in our analysis, and in addition have a magic called caste.
-As per Dr. Y V Reddy, the ex-RBI Governor, “According to Manu and Vasistha, the interest rates were not to vary depending on the risk involved or the purpose for which the money was borrowed.
-But, they were directly linked to the caste classification of the borrowers.
+Interest not only has a dirty sound to it, and charging of interest is prohibited in all the Abrahamic religions – Judaism, Christianity, and Islam.
+We Indians are different since we are much more pragmatic and explicitly incorporated risk in our analysis, and in addition have a magic called caste.
+As per Dr. Y V Reddy, the ex-RBI Governor, in ancient India, “According to Manu and Vasistha, the interest rates were not to vary depending on the risk involved or the purpose for which the money was borrowed.
+But they were directly linked to the caste classification of the borrowers.
 Brahmin was to be charged 2 per cent, Kshatriya 3 per cent, Vaishya 4 per cent and Shudra 5 per cent per month.
 However, Chanakya’s interest rate structure was risk-weighted since the rate of interest increased with the risk involved in the borrowers’ business.
 The interest rate worked out to be 15 per cent per annum for general advances.
 The traders were charged a rate of 60 per cent per annum.
 Where the merchandise had to pass through forests, the traders had to pay 120 per cent per annum while those engaged in the export-import business handling sea-borne cargo had to pay 240 per cent per annum.”

 Back to our story

 Similarly, restrictions on the consumption of pork are common particularly in the Middle East amongst both Jews and Muslims.
-Even some Christain sects, such as, Seventh-day Adventists Eritrean Orthodox Church, and the Ethiopian Orthodox Church also disfavor consumption of pork and consider it taboo.
+Even some Christian sects, such as, Seventh-day Adventists Eritrean Orthodox Church, and the Ethiopian Orthodox Church disfavor consumption of pork and consider it taboo.

 Some Concluding Remarks